 Use A Steel Brush or Steel Sponge

-Once 24 to 36 hours have passed, get a steel brush or sponge and brush the axehead vigorously with it.
+Once 24 to 36 hours have passed, get a steel brush or sponge and brush the axehead vigorously.
 The rust should come off with relative ease at this point.
 Don’t forget to work it into the axe eye, where the handle is fixed.

 Wash With Warm Water

-The scent of the vinegar is strong, so I usually remove the odor by washing the axe with warm water.
+The vinegar scent is strong, so I usually remove the odor by washing the axe with warm water.
 Even if the smell isn’t gone after washing, it’ll work itself out.

 After cleaning the axe, dry it thoroughly.
-Use a cotton or paper tower.
-Moisture is the reason for rusting so make sure that you dry all parts of the axehead, including the eye (if it’s just the axehead that you soaked and washed).
+Use a cotton or paper towel.
+Moisture is the reason for rusting, so make sure that you dry all parts of the axehead, including the eye (if it’s just the axehead that you soaked and washed).

 Use Oil To Seal the Axe Head from Moisture

 That’s it!
 Your axehead is clean.
-Now go put it to work!
+Now put it to work!